rmrsk/EBGeometry/README.md

 ## Requirements

 * A C++ compiler which supports C++14.

+EBGeometry is a header-only library in C++.
+To use it, simply make EBGeometry.hpp visible to your code and include it.

 ## Documentation

 User documentation is available as [HTML](https://rmrsk.github.io/EBGeometry/) or as a [PDF](https://github.com/rmrsk/EBGeometry/raw/gh-pages/ebgeometry.pdf).
 A doxygen-generated API is [also available](https://rmrsk.github.io/EBGeometry/doxygen/html/index.html).

-## Basic usage
+## Example quickstart

-EBGeometry is a header-only library in C++.
-To use it, simply make EBGeometry.hpp visible to your code and include it.

 To clone EBGeometry: